Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Foundations Related Work

 \subsection{Model-Based Systems Engineering (MBSE)}

-MBSE is regarded as an efficient approach to handle system complexity and overcome challenges in product engineering \cite{INCOSE2021}.
-As described by Walden et al., MBSE is the formalised application of modeling to support engineering activities such as verification and validation over the whole product lifecycle \cite{INCOSE2015}.
-The goal of MBSE is to replace the multitude of independent documents used in engineering (e.g. system description documents, test plans, test specifications etc.) by a central system model \cite{INCOSE2015}.
-In order to develop system models, different methods and methodologies can be used \cite{estefan2007} (e.g., OOSEM, SysMOD \cite{weilkiens2016} or Harmony SE \cite{Douglass2017}).
+MBSE is regarded as a promising approach to managing system complexity and overcoming challenges in product engineering.\cite{INCOSE2021}.
+As described by Walden et al., MBSE is the formalized application of modeling to support engineering activities such as verification and validation over the whole product lifecycle \cite{INCOSE2015}.
+The goal of MBSE is to replace the multitude of independent documents used in engineering (e.g. system description documents, requirements and test specifications etc.) by a central system model \cite{INCOSE2015}.
+In order to develop system models, different methods and methodologies can be used \cite{estefan2007,weilkiens2016,Douglass2017}.
 They often comprise a process model and activities to achieve a certain goal.
-The methods can be divided into generic methods, but also language- or tool-specific methods like SysMOD \cite{weilkiens2016}.
+The methods can be divided into generic methods, but also language- or tool-specific methods (cf. Weilkiens et al. \cite{weilkiens2016}).
 Although extensive work has been done in the field of architectural modeling in MBSE, the respondents of various studies still see validation and verification as a major challenge that has not been covered comprehensively \cite{Dumitrescu2021, Cloutier2019}.

 As mentioned by Husung et al. \cite{husung2021}, different use cases, such as the definition of verification and validation criteria should be supported using systems modeling.
-Currently only a few approaches exist in this area, such as the methodological building blocks as part of the SPES XT modeling framework \cite{Pohl2016} or the object-process framework for verification of requirements by Langford \cite{langford2017}.
+Currently only a few approaches, such as the SPES XT modeling framework \cite{Pohl2016} or the object-process framework by Langford \cite{langford2017}, include uses cases for verification and validation in MBSE modeling.
 While the SPES XT modeling framework provides a generic input on how to support validation activities in an architecture model, the framework does not support specific artifacts and viewpoints for the continuous support of verification and validation.
 The object-process framework \cite{langford2017} on the other hand focuses on process-related aspects without providing an ontology to formalize information.
-Another approach that addresses validation in systems modeling is the IPEK-X-in-the-Loop-Framework (IPEK-XiL-Framework) \cite{Lindemann2016}.
-However, the IPEK-XIL-Framework does not specify methods, viewpoints, guidelines etc. to build up and use a system model in the understanding of MBSE.
+Another approach that addresses validation in systems modeling is proposed by Lindeman et al. \cite{Lindemann2016}.
+However, this Framework does not specify methods, viewpoints, guidelines etc. to build up and use a system model in the understanding of MBSE.